-The MTSU women's basketball team was preparing for their year-end conference tournament in 2011 when a dispute between a player and her roommate turned deadly.
+Poised for another post-season appearance in 2011, the MTSU women's basketball team thrown into turmoil when one of their own was found dead in her Murfreesboro, Tennessee, apartment.
+The Lady Raiders were preparing for their year-end conference tournament in 2011 when a dispute between Clantina "Tina" Stewart and her roommate, Shanterrica Madden, turned deadly.

+It seemed like a normal college dorm roommate mismatch.
 That was until Tina made a final fateful call to the courtesy officer.
-The incident escalated, leaving the star basketball player dead and her 18-year-old roommate on trial for murder.
+Afterward, the incident escalated and the tension grew, until the star basketball player was dead and her 18-year-old roommate on trial for murder.

 Clantina "Tina" Stewart was a student at Middle Tennessee State University and junior guard for the Lady Raiders basketball team.